 The Additional resources section later includes a link to more information about how to set up a forward proxy server.

 Reverse proxy server

 A reverse proxy is a server that receives requests from external (internet) clients and forwards them to Tableau Server.
 Why use a reverse proxy?
 The basic answer is security.
 A reverse proxy makes Tableau Server available to the internet without having to expose the IP address of that server to the internet.
 A reverse proxy also acts as an authentication and pass-through device, so that no data is stored where people outside the company can get to it (in the DMZ, for those who know that term).
-This requirement can be important for organizations that are subject to various privacy regulations such as PCI, HIPAA, or SOX.
+This requirement can be important for organisations that are subject to various privacy regulations such as PCI, HIPAA or SOX.

 An illustration of how a reverse proxy work with Tableau Server

 The following diagram illustrates the communication path when a client makes a request to Tableau Server that is configured to work with a reverse proxy server.